 Best for: Sales teams needing affordable NDA creation alongside proposals and quotes

 PandaDoc is not a dedicated CLM platform, but it handles NDAs well for sales-driven organizations.
 The strength is accessibility.
-At $35 per user per month, it is one of the most affordable options for teams that need to create and send NDAs quickly.
+Starting at $19 per user per month on annual billing, it is among the more affordable options for teams that need to create and send NDAs quickly.
 The drag-and-drop builder, content library, and CRM integrations (Salesforce, HubSpot, Pipedrive) make it easy for sales reps to self-serve.

 For NDA management, PandaDoc works best when NDAs are part of a broader sales document workflow.
 A sales rep sends an NDA, follows it with a proposal, then closes with a contract.
 PandaDoc handles all three in one platform.
 Document tracking shows when counterparties open and read the NDA, which helps reps time their follow-ups.